• Skip to main content

 overhead view of labeled ingredients including parsnips, olive oil, Dijon mustard, and maple syrup.

-• Parsnips — These root vegetables are the star of this side dish!
+1. Parsnips — I use medium parsnips.
+These root vegetables are the star of this side dish!
 They’re starchy, a little sweet, a little bitter, and the perfect vehicle for this maple-dijon marinade.
+If you have any spare try my Roasted Parsnip Soup or Curried Parsnip Soup.

-• Thyme — This herb works beautifully with roast parsnips, but you can use any herb combination you like.
+6. Thyme — This herb works beautifully with roast parsnips, but you can use fresh rosemary or any herb combination you like.
 I prefer fresh, but dried would work, too.

 See recipe card for full information on ingredients and quantities.